AyadLab/scFOCAL/README.md

   <a href="https://robert-k-suter.shinyapps.io/isosceles/"><strong>You can find ISOSCELES on shinyapps.io here! »</strong></a>
 </p>

-###### Due to the inherent large size of scRNAseq datasets, we highly reccomend installing the ISOSCELES R package to run the application locally.
+###### Due to the inherent large size of scRNAseq datasets, we highly recommend installing the ISOSCELES R package to run the application locally.

 <br />
 <br />